-Ames Laboratory Information Systems supports VPN for remotely accessing internal computers and network services.
-These are:
+Ames Laboratory Information Technology (IT) supports Virtual Private Network (VPN) and Secure Shell (SSH) for remotely accessing internal computers and network services.

-Once connected remotely to Ames Laboratory, Information Systems supports several means to connect with office and lab computers.
+Once connected remotely to Ames Laboratory, IT supports several means to connect with office and lab computers.
 These are explained in more detail in our FAQ: How do I get remote access to my office/lab computer.

 Virtual Private Network (VPN)